 Later known as Turners Court Farm School, the establishment continued in operation until 1991.

 The Poplar Union Colony at Laindon

 In 1904, the Poplar Poor Law Union in London's East End set up a 'labour colony' — effectively a branch workhouse for able-bodied men — on the 200-acre Sumpner's Farm it had purchased at Dunton near Laindon in Essex.
 Through a scheme known as the modified workhouse test, unemployed men were admitted as workhouse inmates with their wives and families also being given out-relief.
 The colony, for up to 100 inmates, was intended to introduce more productive activities into the labour test — farm work instead of stone breaking and oakum picking — and to encourage self-sufficiency amongst the able-bodied poor.
 The scheme was financed by Joseph Fels, a wealthy American philanthropist.

 In its early days, the scheme was hailed as a great innovation.
 Problems soon arose, however.
 There was no high wall surrounding the colony site and as a result men regularly slept out, begged, and frequented local public houses.
 The land, of an areas which would normally have required only four labourers for its cultivation by plough, was instead dug over and over by the men with spades, a practice which became as futile as the work it was intended to have replaced.
 The experiment was ultimately deemed unsuccessful and the colony scheme ended in 1912.

 The Hollesley Bay Colony

 In 1938, Hollesley Bay was taken over by the Prison Commission as a training institution for young offenders as part of the Borstal system.
-The site is still in use as a prison for young offenders.
+The site is still in use as an open prison for adult male offenders.